joelwetzel/Hubitat-MQTT-SmartBlinds/README.md

 What I've tried to do that is beyond what Smart Home Hookup did is two things:
 - Make it work well with Hubitat
 - "Productize" it.
-Hide all the hardware details and make it clean and minimal and easy to maintain.
+Hide all the hardware details and make it clean and minimal, repeatable to build, and easy to maintain.

 ----------